Adri-El/task_manager_backend/README.md

     status
   }
 }
-To create a new task:

-graphql
-mutation {
-  createTask(input: {
-    title: "New Task"
-    description: "Task description"
-  }) {
-    id
-    title
-    description
-  }
-}
 Deployment
-The backend is deployed on: render
+The backend is deployed on render.

 Contributing
 To contribute to this project, follow these steps: